Featuring his famous Vintage Oil Can Guitar

 "Joey played our blues fest and showed his versatility going from playing in an intimate pub setting to blowing us away at the jam session.
 Joey helped make it a GREAT weekend fest!"

-”In musician's hands, vintage oil cans become electric guitars"-SOUTHWEST BULLETIN
+”In musician's hands, vintage oil cans become electric guitars" Southwest Country Bulletin

-AS SEEN ON TV: FOX 9 NEWS “Neighbors strike a chord with their labor of love”
+“Neighbors strike a chord with their labor of love” FOX 9 NEWS

 Album Reviews for their new album, "Release"